 • Data that you collect and process.

-By analyzing the current hardware and software in work, you will identify weak areas and bottlenecks easier and will be able to design a solid security strategy that would cover all needed aspects.
+By analyzing the current hardware and software in use, you will be able to more easily identify weak areas and bottlenecks and design a solid security strategy that covers all necessary aspects.
+Furthermore, extending this inventory to your online presence allows you to implement cybersquatting detection to protect your customers from reaching deceptive versions of your website.

 Backup the data

-Data backups are an effective way to secure the data and ensure it remains accessible in case of a system corruption or attacks like ransomware.
-It is recommended to implement automated data backups (preferably once a week) and use various backup storagies, including the cloud and physical backups.
+Data backups are an effective way to protect data and ensure it remains accessible in the event of system corruption or ransomware attacks.
+It is recommended that you implement automated data backups (preferably weekly) and use multiple backup strategies, including cloud and physical backups.

 Review access rights